gyetvan-andras/yam/README.md

 ```
 sudo port install graphicsmagick
 ```
-##Steps needed to deploy a YAM from the scratch
+##Steps needed to deploy the YAM Server from the scratch

 1. checkout the repo
 2. cd yam